UmeanNever/NovelSum/README.md

 ```bash
 python novelselect.py --text_dir your_text_dir --figure_dir your_embedding_dir --output_dir your_output_dir
 ```

+Refer to the [Usage Guide](#-usage-guide) below for details on using our code.

-### Example Dataset
+## 📀 Dataset

+We release two datasets to support reproducibility and further research:
+- A curated 10k instruction-tuning (IT) dataset, selected using our NovelSelect strategy to maximize diversity based on NovelSum.
+This subset enables fine-tuned LLMs to achieve strong performance, as evaluated by AlpacaEval and MT-Bench.
+- A combined source dataset of 396k IT samples, comprising data from WizardLM, ShareGPT, and UltraChat, which serves as the candidate pool for selection (see paper for details).
+This dataset has been preprocessed and embedded, making it ready for downstream data engineering procedures such as data selection.

-We release an example instruction-tuning (IT) dataset containing 10k diverse samples selected using our NovelSelecy strategy from a combined source dataset of 396k samples (as described in the paper).
-This dataset targets optimized diversity (NovelSum), enabling the fine-tuned LLM to achieve strong performance, as measured by AlpacaEval and MT-Bench.
-It is available on [Hugging Face](https://huggingface.co/datasets/Sirius518/NovelSum).
-You may also refer to it for the expected input data format when using our codebase.
+Both datasets are available on [Hugging Face](https://huggingface.co/datasets/Sirius518/NovelSum).
+You may also refer to them for the expected input data format when using our codebase.

-Refer to the Usage Guide below for details on using our code.

 ## 📚 Usage Guide

 ### Data Preparation

 The input to **NovelSum** consists of a target dataset, for which diversity is computed, and a source (reference) dataset used to estimate the information density factor.
-If a reference dataset is not readily available, we suggest using a general large-scale (open-source) dataset that is relevant to your task.
-For instance, in our instruction-tuning experiments, we use a combined dataset consisting of WizardLM, ShareGPT, and UltraChat (using just one of them is also feasible) as the reference.
+In our instruction-tuning experiments, we use a combined dataset of WizardLM, ShareGPT, and UltraChat as the reference dataset (using just one of them is also feasible).
+This reference dataset can be reused for general instruction-tuning tasks.
+If a reference dataset is not readily available for your task, we recommend using a general large-scale (open-source) dataset that is relevant to it.
 In practice, the reference dataset can be flexibly chosen based on the task at hand; any domain-specific dataset may be used to compute NovelSum for specialized scenarios.

 The input to **NovelSelect** requires only the source dataset (i.e., the dataset from which samples are selected).

 Both the target dataset and the source dataset use the same conversation-style data format and must be transformed into **sample embeddings** (one embedding vector for each sample in the dataset) before computing NovelSum or running NovelSelect.
 Due to the computational demands of processing large-scale embeddings, we recommend organizing the dataset as a directory of multiple JSON files, each containing approximately 5,000 samples (~0.5GB per file).
 In our implementation, text data and embeddings are stored in separate directories, with JSON files named numerically (e.g., `18.json`) for easy indexing and mapping.
 Each file contains a list of samples, with each entry storing either text or embedding data.

-The examples below illustrate the expected data formats:
+We provide both the target and source datasets used in our study in the dataset section above.
+These datasets are already processed in the required format and can serve as references.
+The examples below further illustrate the expected data formats:

 #### Examples